Genesis Lopez Shows Off Killer Figure In Tiny Pink Bikini For New Video

 She switched between pouting and smiling throughout the reel, emitting both sultry and sweet vibes.
 Genesis wore her long brunette locks in a bun in the beginning of the clip, then rocked them down in messy waves by the end.

 She flaunted her voluptuous chest in a tiny pink bikini top with two thin straps that tied around her neck and back.
-The swimsuit garment’s triangular cups tightly hugged her assets and exposed more than an eyeful of cleavage, and sideboob.
+The swimsuit garment’s triangular cups tightly hugged her assets and exposed more than an eyeful of cleavage and sideboob.

 She teamed the top with a pair of matching thong bottoms that were nearly completely enveloped by her derriere cheeks.
 The briefs’ scanty cut also highlighted her hips, while their side straps accentuated her slim core.